 It’s not often that a bag review requires me to gather my personal technology and a ruler, but the Christian Louboutin Eden Pompom Clutch is clearly a special little bag.
 Whether you take that to mean special! or “special” is, of course, up to you.

 Christian Louboutin Handbags and Purses(Page 5)

 In grade school we had to do a project on Joan of Arc.
 I don’t remember any specifics other than if you dressed up you got extra credit.
 And being the type A personality that I am, extra credit was just about the best thing ever.
-Any way to make a grade go over 100% or get multiple check plus plus or A ++ had my name all over it.

 It’s really nasty here in South Florida today.
 While we don’t have snow or bitter cold, we have torrential rain that just doesn’t seem to want to let up today.
 I was hoping to come across a great bag to boost my mood, but instead, I came across a Christian Louboutin bag that I don’t really like.

 While personally I am a member of the Christian Louboutin handbag fan club, I know there are several of you out there who thinks the brand should just stick to shoes.
 Coming across this Christian Louboutin Pave Clutch caused me to think long and hard about whether I like it or not.